We’re your Eviction Services Partner

 - Cases that have the status of “New” have not been approved or processed and should not result in a charge if dismissed quickly enough.

 - Cases that have the status of “Approved” have already been reviewed and approved by an attorney and should result in an invoice for attorney fees only.
+If a case is “Approved” and you click Dismiss, you will see a popup letting you know to expect an invoice.

 - Cases that have the status of “Processed” have been completed and will result in an invoice for the full amount of attorney fees plus court and sheriff fees.